relion/react-comments-chat/README.md

 ## React Advanced Comment

-Full Stack React and Node.js Comments rooms App.
-Implemented with WebSockets.
+This is a simple fully working example AWS compatible Websockets based chat application written in node.js and React.
-A comment can be: Added, Removed, Edited. all reflected on other browsers in the same url.
+Comments can be added, removed and edited all being reflected in real-time in all participant browsers using the same application URL.

 ### Installation